directus/directus/docs/guides/headless-cms/content-translations.md

 const languageCode = 'en-US';

-// Call the Directus API using the SDK using the locale of the frontend and the slug. const page = await directus.request(
+// Call the Directus API using the SDK using the locale of the frontend and the slug. const pages = await directus.request(
 	readItems('articles', {
 		deep: {
 			translations: {